ronnikn/shelly.blu.button.standalone/README.md

 Just delete `/*, */` and type in the mac the adress
 // You can add as many Buttons as You want.
 Just copy/paste in more sections and and change the mac adress.

+##Change the output nr.
+If You use single channel relays nothing should be changed.
+If needed to be changed finde the section with the `Shelly.call("Switch.toggle", { id: 0});` and change the id for the type of button push You want.
+The Id of the output nuber is as follow: Output:1 = id:0,  Output:2 = id:1,  Output:3 = id:2.
+Output:4 = id:3

 - ### Paste in this Code (also found in shelly_blu_btn.js)